-- Coronavirus Vaccine Q&A
+- Coronavirus Vaccines and Booster Shots Q&A

-When can I get the vaccine?
+Where can I get a vaccine?

-Everyone ages 12 and older can get the vaccine right now in the United States.
 Vaccines are available at many clinics and pharmacies — and some counties even have a home vaccination program for people who can’t leave the house.

 How many shots will I have to get?

-If you get the Pfizer or Moderna vaccine, you'll need 2 shots, about a month apart.
-The Johnson & Johnson vaccine is just 1 shot.
 If you have a condition that causes problems with your immune system, you may need an extra shot.
 Talk to your doctor about what’s recommended for you.

-Does the vaccine work?
+Do the vaccine and boosters work?

 Are there side effects?

 With any vaccine, it's common to have symptoms like fatigue or a headache after you get it.
 This is your immune system reacting (in a good way!) to the shot.
-The side effects with the COVID vaccine are very similar to what we see with other vaccines.
+The side effects with the coronavirus vaccine are very similar to what we see with other vaccines.

 In the coronavirus vaccine studies, up to half of people reported mild symptoms like fatigue or headache after getting the shot.
 Fewer than 5 of every 100 people reported things like low grade fevers or swelling and redness where they received the shot.
 These side effects typically go away on their own after a day or two.
 Be sure to call your doctor if you have any side effects that bother you or don't go away.